 - No refunds will be given after the last drop date.

 - By the end of the 10th day (second week) of classes: Refund difference between original and adjusted tuition.

-Required course fees not included in tuition:
+Specialty course fees such as PE classes not included in tuition:

 - By the end of the 10th day (second week) of classes: Refund 100 percent.
 No course fee refund will be given after this deadline.

 Students are considered to have begun the term of their room and board contract when they check into their designated residence hall room and are issued a key.
 If a student withdraws or takes a leave of absence, or if a room and board contract is canceled with permission of the Office of Campus Life before the last day for withdrawal from classes, charges will be recalculated on a per-diem basis starting from the date that the residence halls officially open for students.
 No refund of the room and board fees will be given after this deadline.
 Regardless of whether a refund is given, the College reserves the right to use and reassign the room of a student who withdraws or goes on leave during the semester.

 Refund of Fee Deposit

 Students are required to make a fee deposit at the time they accept the College's offer of admission.
 This deposit holds a place in the College and is used to cover any miscellaneous fees and charges not paid at the time of graduation or withdrawal from the College.
 At that time, any outstanding charges for damage to College property or miscellaneous unsettled bills are deducted from the deposit.
 Any balance remaining is refunded directly to the student after graduation or after withdrawal from the College unless part or all of the deposit has been forfeited as described below.